 All humans today face unprecedented change in their future world.
 At LCM we believe that the changing landscape presents an opportunity to think about the creative human potential in a new and distinct way.
 It follows that we have been watching and listening to the input of our current League delegates, as they have created innovative opportunities and new ways of thinking for themselves.
-Delegates learn how to think and navigate systems of justice, diplomacy, humanities, geopolitics, conservation, and sustainability.
+Delegates learn how to think through examining comparative systems of justice, diplomacy, humanities, geopolitics, philosophy, and respective context in history.
 Through this journey of social and intellectual growth taken by each delegate, an ethical, transformative, and socially nourishing environment continues to evolve.
 The foundational platform from which new endeavors and ideas become a reality begin with a delegate's motivation to care, empathize, and obtain results that go on to act as catalysts of social transformation.
 The path to reach our greatest human potential requires an environment where creativity, imagination, and a high work ethic coincide.
-It is this particular learning environment that League delegates navigate through and propel forward.
+It is in this particular learning environment that League delegates navigate through to propel forward, and evolve as humans for common good.

 The League Directors